Homicide (song)

 "Homicide" is a song by American rapper Logic featuring fellow American rapper Eminem.
 It was released on May 3, 2019, by Visionary and Def Jam as the third single from his fifth album Confessions of a Dangerous Mind (2019).
 The song has both artists mocking and criticizing contemporary rappers for their mumble delivery and overreliance on AutoTune and ghostwriters.
 "Homicide" reached number two on the Hot R&B/Hip-Hop Songs chart, giving Logic his third top 5 hit on that chart.
 It also gave him his second top 10 hit on the Hot 100 chart, peaking at number five.
 The song also charted in countries like Australia, Finland, New Zealand and the UK.
-The song was certified Silver and Platinum by the British Phonographic Industry (BPI) and Recording Industry Association of America (RIAA) respectively.
+The song was certified Gold and Platinum by the British Phonographic Industry (BPI) and Recording Industry Association of America (RIAA) respectively.
 An accompanying music video for the song features appearances from Chauncey Leopardi and Chris D'Elia portraying stunt doubles of both artists respectively.

 Background

-On May 1, 2019, Logic announced the song on his social media while simultaneously unveiling the artwork and revealing its release date to be May 3.
+May 1, 2019, Logic announced the song on his social media while simultaneously unveiling the artwork and revealing its release date to be May 3.
 The song's artwork resembles the cover art of previous singles thus it was believed to appear on Confessions of a Dangerous Mind.
 This was confirmed on May 8.
 The song marks the first collaboration between the two rappers.